Foreign investors warn China e-trading proposal could sink Stock Connect

 The CSRC did not respond to request for comment, but has said the rules aim to reduce risks in the market.

-A spokesman for Hong Kong Exchanges & Clearing (0388.HK), which has spent more than two years building Stock Connect, said it was “relaying market participant comments to the mainland authorities for consideration”.
+A spokesman for Hong Kong Exchanges & Clearing, which has spent more than two years building Stock Connect, said it was “relaying market participant comments to the mainland authorities for consideration”.

 The Hong Kong Investment Funds Association (HKIFA), which represents global asset managers, also wrote to the CSRC over the weekend urging the body to provide further clarity on the scope of the rules, said Sally Wong, the group’s CEO.